Georgia on My Mind

 "Georgia on My Mind" is a 1930 song written by Hoagy Carmichael and Stuart Gorrell, and first recorded that same year by Carmichael at the RCA Victor Studios at 155 East 24th Street in New York City.
-The song has been most often associated with singer Ray Charles, who was a native of the U.S. state of Georgia in The South of the United States, and recorded it for his 1960 album The Genius Hits the Road.
+The song has been most often associated with singer Ray Charles, who was a native of the U.S. state of Georgia in the United States, and recorded it for his 1960 album The Genius Hits the Road.

-In 1979, the State of Georgia through its General Assembly of Georgia (state legislature), designated Charles' version the official state song.
+In 1979, the State of Georgia through its General Assembly of Georgia (state legislature), designated Charles's version the official state song.
 The song has become part of the Great American Songbook tradition.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 "Georgia on My Mind" has been inducted into the Grammy Hall of Fame twice.
 The first induction was in 1993 for the 1960 recording on the ABC-Paramount label by Charles.
 The second induction happened in 2014 for the earlier 1930 recording on the RCA Victor label by Carmichael and His Orchestra.

-The original 1930 composition will enter the American public domain on January 1, 2026.
+The original 1930 composition entered the American public domain on January 1, 2026, which means it's free to use.
 (Note: Under R205347 and Title 17 of the US Code.)

 Background and original recording

 It is generally asserted that composer Hoagy Carmichael wrote the song about his sister, Georgia.
-However, Carmichael wrote in his memoir Sometimes I Wonder that saxophonist Frankie Trumbauer suggested he should write a song called "Georgia", stating that no one ever lost anything writing about the "South" - never mentioning his sister.
+However, Carmichael wrote in his memoir Sometimes I Wonder that saxophonist Frankie Trumbauer suggested he should write a song called "Georgia", stating that no one ever lost anything writing about the "South" – never mentioning his sister.

 Trumbauer even gave him the first two words, "Georgia, Georgia...", which Carmichael ended up using while working later on the song with his roommate, Stuart Gorrell.
 Gorrell's name was absent from the copyright application papers submitted to the U.S. Copyright Office, but Carmichael sent him royalty checks afterwards anyway.

 Carmichael first recorded "Georgia on My Mind", with Bix Beiderbecke on cornet, in New York City on September 15, 1930.

 All four had no connection to the state of Georgia.
 Trumbauer was from Illinois, Carmichael and Gorrell were both from Indiana, and Beiderbecke was from Iowa.

 Ray Charles version and Georgia state connection

-Over the coming years, the song would be recorded by many artists: Louis Armstrong, Coleman Hawkins, Mildred Bailey.
-Decades later it would be recorded by "swing" artists like Fats Waller, Django Reinhart, and Ethel Waters and "big bands" like Artie Shaw and Glen Miller.
+Over the coming years, the song would be covered by many artists, including Louis Armstrong, Coleman Hawkins, and Mildred Bailey.
+Decades later it would be recorded by Swing artists like Fats Waller, Django Reinhart, and Ethel Waters, and big bands like Artie Shaw's and Glenn Miller's.

-It was not till 1960 (30 years after its release), Ray Charles recorded his version of the song that went to No. 1 on the Billboard magazine Hot 100.
-Charles' hit rendition would become the most widely-known version of the tune from this time on.
+It was not until 1960 that Ray Charles recorded his version of the song that went to No. 1 on the Billboard Hot 100.
+Charles's hit rendition would become the most widely-known version of the tune from this time on.
 Charles being born in Albany, Georgia along with his stellar performance, likely cemented the Georgia state connection.